Multiplicity of detonation regimes in systems with a multi-peaked thermicity: Unsteady numerical results

+The third and fourth possibilities, the SSS and WSS initial conditions, are not shown due to their simplicity.
+The SSS initial condition is nearly achieved in figure \ref{fig:wave_profiles_+-+:t=350.576} and evolves the same way to a slightly over-driven detonation with a shock behind the second sonic point, like figure \ref{fig:wave_profiles_+-+:end}.

-The fourth possibility, the WSS initial condition, is not shown due to its simplicity.
-Point A drifts into the strong solution, as seen in the SSS case, and the wave travels in a manner similar to the final state of figure \ref{fig:wave_profiles_--+:end}, and is again slightly over-driven.
+For the WSS initial condition, point A drifts up into the strong solution, and the solution travels in a manner similar to the final state of figure \ref{fig:wave_profiles_--+:end}, again slightly over-driven.